 The efficient agricultural system makes the surplus quantity of food possible to sustain the urban population.
 With surplus food production more and more people turn to activities other than primary, and the process of urbanization goes on.

-Invention of power-driven machinery
+The invention of power-driven machinery

 The industrial revolution was a major trigger for accelerated urbanization process.
 Factories development accentuated the process.
 The concentration of production into bigger factories requiring a large number of workers